How Often Should You Train BJJ? Finding Your Ideal Weekly Split

 The answer depends on three things: how much free time you have, whether you're training as a hobbyist or competitor, and how you balance BJJ with strength training.

 For most people, 3-5 sessions per week is the sweet spot for steady progress without burnout.
 But that's your total training volume - not just BJJ.
-At ARMA, we've built strength and conditioning into the facility intentionally because the combination produces better, more sustainable results than BJJ alone.
+At ARMA, we've built strength training into the facility intentionally because the combination produces better, more sustainable results than BJJ alone.

 How Much Free Time Do You Actually Have?